srcML/nameCollector/README.md

 Output is plain text by default.
 Use -f csv or --csv for comma separated output.
 An output file can be specified with -o option.
 Takes standard input by default, and an input file can be specified with -i.
 The --append option will append output to an existing file rather than overwrite the file.

+## To Run Tests:
+From the source directory run the following commands to build nameCollector:

+`cmake CMakeList.txt -B build`

+`cd build`

+`make`

+To run the tests defined in the testsuite directory use the following command:

+`make test`

+Once the test command is run you can check out the results of the tests by navigating to the `/Testing` subdirectory in the build directory, from here you can access the `LastTest.log` and `LastTestsFailed.log` files to view the test results.

 ## Developer Notes: